aviflax/fc4/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

 different semantics.

-Each of these keys has a singular form and a plural form; the singular form should be used when defining systems, containers, and datastores; the plural when defining users.
+Each of these keys has a singular form and a plural form; the singular form should be used when defining systems, containers, and data-stores; the plural when defining users.

 <dl>
   <dt><code>uses</code> / <code>use</code>